persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-07-11-python-fastapi-auth-recommendations.md

 </ul>

 <p>
-The final HTTP-only cookie version is the strongest foundation for most new web applications, while the earlier versions remain valuable as lightweight templates depending on project requirements.
+The final HTTP-only cookie version is the strongest foundation for most new web applications, while the earlier versions remain valuable as lightweight templates depending on project requirements...
 </p>

+<p>Happy coding :-)</p>